togglab/accessories/README.md

 Users can rate items.

-## Main Development Unit

-Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
-It contains CSS- and JavaScript-based design templates for typography, forms, buttons, navigation and other interface components.

 ## Further help

 Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a markup language like HTML.
 CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.